 And you don’t have to just stick with the orange, green, and white pumpkins.
 There are pumpkin cards for red, orange, yellow, green, blue, purple, pink, black, gray, and white.

 These pumpkin printables are available to members of Fun-A-Day’s free email community.
-If you’re a member, click on the button below.
-Enter your information there to get the printable sent to your email.
-You’ll also be able to download it directly, if that’s your preference.
+If you’re a member, enter your information in the form below to get the printable sent to your email.

 If you’re not a member of our email community yet, come join us!
-Click on the button below, enter your information, and you’ll receive the printable as a welcome gift.
+Enter your information in the form below and you’ll receive the printable as a welcome gift.

 If the above image isn’t showing for you, you can access everything here.